 Victorian Literature

-The romanticism – so popular in Georgian times – now gave way to realism.
-People wanted to read about realistic characters and settings.
-The novel format became immensely popular during this time.
 Victorian novels are long – often forty chapters.
-The reason being that many were originally serialised and published in magazines – like the novels of Charles Dickens.
-Each chapter ended with a cliffhanger, and people eagerly waited for the next instalment to know what would happen in the story.
+The simple reason is that many were originally serialised and published in magazines – like the novels of Charles Dickens.
+Each chapter ended with a cliffhanger, and people waited eagerly for the next instalment to know what would happen in the story.
 Once the entire story was out, it was published as a novel.
-Another reason for these tomes was the preferences of The Circulating libraries, which had become popular during this time.
-They favoured novels that were long and consisted of three volumes.
-This allowed them to loan out several volumes, and readers looked forward to the next.
+Another reason for these tomes was the preferences of The Circulating libraries, which favoured novels that were long and consisted of three volumes.
+This allowed them to lend out several volumes, and to have readers who looked forward to the next one.

 Watson is sitting at his desk listening to Sherlock Holmes, who is standing in front of him.